Foods to Eat & Avoid During Cold and Cough for Babies, Toddlers and Kids

 1. Refined Sugar and Sweets

 Too much sugar is not good for anyone, especially for babies and toddlers.
-Hence, sugar and sweets laden with sugar should not be given to a child when he has a cold or cough.
+Hence, sugar and sweets laden with sugar should not be given to a child with a cold or cough.

 2. Dry Fruits and Nuts

 Your child may find it hard to chew or swallow dry fruits and nuts if he has a cold or cough.
-There is also a risk of pieces getting stuck in his throat if he coughs while eating.
+There is also a risk of sticking pieces in his throat if he coughs while eating.
 So it’s best not to give dry fruits and nuts.
-However, you can give them in powdered form – add the powder to his milk and porridges when he is sick.
+However, you can give them in powdered form – add the powder to his milk and porridge when he is sick.

 3. Spicy and Oily Foods